Last updated on 14 July 2021

 CoF‘s 11th studio edition features the new guitarists Marek ‘Ashok’ Šmerda and Richard Shaw.
-Also including Lindsay Schoolcraft on keyboards and female vocals (hell yeah..).
-Prominently displayed on Right Wing of the Garden Triptych.
-So a lot of newbies in this band, always somewhat of a worry when a new release is due – either they wreck it or it comes out real good.
+You’ll also find Lindsay Schoolcraft on keyboards and female vocals for the first time with the cradle.
+So a lot of newbies in this band, and this is always somewhat of a worry when a new release is due.
+Either they wreck it, or it comes out really good.

-Dani Filth actually uses fantasy in this decidedly toxic brew that is Black Metal.
-So much so that it starts to become interesting in a way other hard core bands will never be able to perform.
+Dani Filth actually uses fantasy in this decidedly toxic brew that is his own nightmare version of Extreme Metal.
+So much so, that it starts to become interesting in a way other die-hard BM bands will never be able to perform.
 And THIS is exactly the kind of added spice I love with CoF.

-Walpurgis Eve is … an intro as intros go.
-Of questionable quality.
-You will find a bunch of intros, interludes and outros on this record – a waste of good space in my view.
-WTF!!
-But then Hammer of the Witches gets going with ‘Yours Immortally…’, which is fast and very well produced – if only some of these shrieks could just disappear.
+Walpurgis Eve is … an intro, as intros go.
+And of questionable quality, too.
+You will find a bunch of intros, interludes, and outros on this record.
+A waste of good space in my view.
+But then Hammer of the Witches gets going with Yours Immortally…, CoF‘s very own attempt at blackened Speed Metal.
+If only some of these shrieks could just disappear.
 And then suddenly the song deploys its Heavy Metal Moments.
-Very good, I like that, fast and merciless.
+Very good, I like that – fast and merciless.

 And then we found Deflowering the Maidenhead, Displeasuring the Goddess.
 Screamy and fast yet again, true.
 But we really got a kick out of that mix of thrash, tremolo picking, and sudden melodic attacks from the synth department.
 In a way, this track probably aligns best with the essence of the piece.